 #4: How to Drive (or Tow) an RV

 Our best suggestion is to find a big, empty parking lot, and practice driving there.
-Test tight turns to see how much room you need.
-Turn right and left.
+Practice tight turns to see how much room you need and watch how the rear (aka the overhang) of your RV swings out.
 Practice backing up, especially if you’re towing a trailer or a fifth wheel.

 In short, get used to the way your RV moves and the space you require.

 You can make this fun, too.
 Set up some cones or upturned buckets in a “slalom” pattern, and see how close you can get to them without actually hitting them or running them over with your rig.